The Chase (British game show): Controversies

-On 4 March 2019, an episode was broadcast where Walsh asked a question about which band had the fewest members – with the possible answers being the Proclaimers, the Pretenders, or the Prodigy.
-Many viewers criticised ITV for deciding to air the episode hours after the news had publicly broken about the death of the Prodigy's frontman Keith Flint.
+On 4 March 2019, an episode was broadcast where Walsh asked a question about which band had the fewest members, with the possible answers being the Proclaimers, the Pretenders, or the Prodigy.
+Many viewers criticised ITV for deciding to air the episode hours after it was announced that Prodigy frontman Keith Flint had died by suicide.

-On 26 January 2022 Labbett lost the final chase and, after briefly congratulating the winners, stormed off the set punching the wall on his way out.
-This left Walsh to apologise to the audience stating "I apologise to any kids watching, that is not how you should take defeat."
-Labbett subsequently apologised for his behaviour via Twitter.
+On 26 January 2022, Labbett lost the final chase and, after briefly congratulating the winners, stormed off the set punching the wall on his way out.
+This left Walsh to apologise to the audience, though in a rather sarcastic tone, stating "I apologise to all the kids watching, that's not how you should take defeat."
+Labbett subsequently apologised for his behaviour via Twitter, as well as revealing that his mental health at the time of recording the particular episode was not very good, consequently affecting his behaviour.
+His fans online supported him through this, one of which was fellow Chaser, Paul Sinha.
+Sinha commented, "You should never have to apologise for the crime of “being human”.
+I’d have been nowhere on those questions."